At a Glance

 - Why this job: This role offers valuable experience in public service and a chance to help those in need.

-- Qualifications: You need at least 1 year of housing experience and strong customer service skills.
+- Qualifications: You need at least one year of housing and allocations experience, plus strong customer service skills.

-- Other info: This is a temporary role for 3 months, with potential for extension.
+- Other info: This is a temporary role for three months, with potential for extension.

 Adecco is seeking to appoint TWO dedicated and knowledgeable Allocations Officers to join our Clients Housing Demand team.
 This is a key role within the Regeneration & Housing Directorate, responsible for the effective implementation of the Council's Housing Allocation Scheme and the allocation of both permanent and temporary accommodation.